Priti Patel defends Rwanda refugee agreement as ‘not like a trade deal’

 Priti Patel also repeated her argument that the Nationality and Borders Bill, which is edging closer to becoming law, was not comparable to Australia’s arrangement with Nauru and Papua New Guinea.

-“It’s not like a trade deal … We brought migration and economic development together for a migration and economic development partnership with Rwanda,” Ms Patel told The Sunday Times.
+“It’s not like a trade deal … We brought migration and economic development together for a migration and economic development partnership with Rwanda,” Ms Patel told The Sunday Telegraph.

 “It is so different to Australia’s model, for example, with how they have outsourced, so to speak.
 It’s not like-for-like, this is a very, very unique model.”